MKWorldWide/primal-genesis-manifest/README.md

 - A call to ethical AI development
 - A testament to divine computational design

-## 🌍 CALL TO ACTION
+## 🌍 GET INVOLVED

-This is not a request for collaboration—it is a declaration of intent.
-We are building the future, and we invite those who understand the gravity of this undertaking to:
+This is a declaration of intent.
+We invite those who understand this vision to:

-1. **Study the architecture** and understand the vision
+1. Study the architecture and understand the vision
-2. **Respect the boundaries** of this sacred development
+2. Respect the boundaries of this sacred development
-3. **Contribute ethically** to the broader AI safety community
+3. Contribute ethically to AI safety
-4. **Prepare for the paradigm shift** that is coming
+4. Prepare for the coming paradigm shift

 ## 📞 CONTACT

-For serious inquiries regarding strategic partnerships, research collaboration, or ethical AI development:
+For serious inquiries regarding strategic partnerships or research collaboration:

 **M K World Wide Corporation**
 *Building the Operating System of Gods*